richmarisa/forc/source/docs/book-of-order.md

     b.
 Each member, mission, and associate church shall submit a written report to each Synod (telephone Synods excluded).

-2. Dues: Membership dues are to be paid by each member, mission, and associate church on an annual basis, with installment payments allowed.� Since Synod establishes the amount of such dues, in the case of churches unable to meet this requirement, Synod may adjust this amount accordingly.
+2. Dues: Membership dues are to be paid by each member, mission, and associate church on an annual basis, with installment payments allowed.
+Since Synod establishes the amount of such dues, in the case of churches unable to meet this requirement, Synod may adjust this amount accordingly.

 3. Churches not in good standing: A church will be considered as not in good standing if: